 Trestle Bike Park

-With closing day slated for October 3, there’s still plenty of gravity-filled fun to be had!
-Ride the gondola all the way up, then pedal in and out of the changing trees and view the valley from a new perspective.
+Even on the other side of summer, there’s still plenty of gravity-filled fun to be had through the early fall!
+Ride the Gondola all the way up, then zoom in and out of the changing trees and view the valley from a new perspective.
+(Pro Tip: need a lesson?
+We’ve got you covered with Intro to Downhill!)

 Vasquez Trail System